-- a.
+- 4. Configure the following: - a.
 Name: Type the name of the profile. - b.
 VLAN Precedence: Use the Up and Down options to set the VLAN priority. - c.
 Rate Limiting Precedence: Use the Up and Down options to set the Rate Limit priority.